Sayandeep06/Qntx/exchange/apps/api-server/README.md

 ## Overview

-This document provides a comprehensive specification for all REST API endpoints in the cryptocurrency trading platform.
+This document provides a comprehensive specification for all REST API endpoints in the stock trading platform.
 The API follows RESTful principles and provides JSON responses.

 **Base URL**: `http://localhost:3000/api/v1`